 In a nutshell, the Amiga has a sound chip almost as good as a synthesiser in it so has great sound for games, even if everything sounds like it was written by Jean Michel Jarre; the ST's sound chip is nowhere near as good but it has a built in MIDI port and so is better for 'serious' musicians.
-The Amiga has better graphics but a disc operating system that is undeniably slow.
+The Amiga has better graphics but a disc operating system that is undeniably slow for £4.90 to "The Main Event" (TME) for two items of software.
+Then, like others I sat back and waited A couple of days before Christmas I rang TME to find out if the order had been processed.
+The answer was 'We're out of stock of those items at the moment, but the cheque won't be cash until the goods are in.